I figured I would add this page to maybe be of help to any new art teachers (or about to be art teachers) out there.

 Students know that they can talk during art making time, but that it needs to be at an indoor volume.
 Not recess volume.
 The signs face out spelling “ART” until I think the class is getting too noisy.
 If it’s too loud, I clap to get their attention, they do the same clap back and I explain that it’s too loud and I’m going to flip over the “A” to warning #1.
 If at some point it gets too loud again- I repeat clapping and tell students to quiet down again and flip over the “R” to warning #2.
 Students usually know I mean business when this happens, and quiet down.

-If I have to clap a 3rd time, I flip over the “T” and the whole class has a silent art until the end of art.
+If I have to clap a 3rd time, I flip over the “T” and the whole class has a silent art for usually 5 minutes (sometimes I make it 10 minutes).
 This definitely happens on occasion.

 Students know the consequences if they repeatedly get a silent art: One or all of the below can occur:

-• Earned stars can be taken away from the star chart
+- Previously earned stars can be deleted from their star chart

 RAISING HANDS TO TALK